-1 Aesthetics Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wc ould the project: a.
-Have a substantial adverse effect on a scenic vista? • b.
-Substantially damage scenic resources, including but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? • c.
-Substantially degrade the existing visual character or quality of the site and its surroundings? d.
-Create a new source of substantial light or glare that would adversely affect daytime or nighttime views in the area?
+1 Aesthetics Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: a.
+Have a substantial adverse effect on a scenic vista? - b.
+Substantially damage scenic resources, including but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c.
+Substantially degrade the existing visual character or quality of the site and its surroundings? • d.
+Create a new source of substantial light or glare that would adversely affect daytime or nighttime views in the area? •

-The proposed project involves licensing an existing indoor cannabis cultivator and retailer that operates out of an existing industrial park in an urban area of the city of Los Angeles.
-The project would not include construction or modification of the exterior of the existing structure.
-No change in the existing industrial and commercial uses would occur.
-No state-designated scenic highways or city-designated scenic routes exist in the project vicinity (California Department of Transportation 2011; City of Los Angeles 2016, Map A9).
-Therefore, the proposed project would not result in substantial damage to scenic resources within a scenic highway, a substantial adverse effect on a scenic vista, or any change in the visual character of the site and its surroundings.
-The operating hours of the proposed project would be similar to those of the existing use (8:00 a.m. to 10:00 p.m. daily); therefore, operation would not introduce a new substantial source of light and glare that would adversely affect nighttime views.
+The proposed project involves licensing an existing retail business that operates out of an existing storefront in a highly urbanized area of the city of Los Angeles.
+No state-designated scenic highways exist in the project vicinity (California Department of Transportation 2011; City of Los Angeles 2016, Map A2).
+The project currently operates out of an existing commercial development and would not include construction or modification of the existing structure.
+The existing storefront currently operates as an indoor cannabis cultivator, distributor, and dispensary; therefore, the proposed project would not result in substantial damage to scenic resources within a scenic highway, a substantial adverse effect on a scenic vista, or any change in the visual character of the site and its surroundings.
+The operating hours of the proposed project would be similar to those of the existing use (6:00 A.M. to 10:00 P.M.
+Monday through Friday and 8:00 A.M. to 10:00 P.M. on Saturday and Sunday); therefore, operation would not introduce a new substantial source of light and glare that would adversely affect nighttime views.
 The proposed project would result in no impacts related to aesthetics.

-Agriculture and Forestry Resources Less than Significant Potentially with Less than Significant Mitigation Significant Impact Incorporated Impact No Impact Would the project: a.
-Convert Prime Farmland, Unique Farmland, Farmland of Statewide Importance (Farmland), as shown on maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b.
-Conflict with existing zoning for agricultural use or a Williamson Act contract? c.
-Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)); timberland (as defined by Public Resources Code Section 4526); or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? П d.
+2 Agriculture and F orest ry Reso ource 25 Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: a.
+Convert Prime Farmland, Unique Farmland, Farmland of Statewide Importance (Farmland), as shown on maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? • b.
+Conflict with existing zoning for agricultural use or a Williamson Act contract? • C. Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)); timberland (as defined by Public Resources Code Section 4526); or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? • d.
 Result in the loss of forest land or conversion of forest land to non-forest use? e.
-Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use?
+Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use? •

-The proposed project involves the licensing of an existing commercial cannabis business that would consist of indoor cultivation and retailing and that would operate out of an existing industrial park in an urban area of the city of Los Angeles.
-Given that the project site and its surroundings are currently developed with industrial and commercial uses and not used for outdoor agriculture, the proposed project would not result in the conversion of farmland or forestland or conflict with any agricultural or forest land zoning.
+The proposed project involves the licensing of an existing business that would involve indoor cannabis cultivation, distribution, and retailing that currently operates out of an existing storefront in a highly urbanized area of the city of Los Angeles.
+Given that the project site and its surroundings are currently developed with residential and commercial uses and not used for agriculture, the proposed project would not result in the conversion of farmland or forestland or conflict with any agricultural or forest land zoning.
 Therefore, no impacts to agricultural and forestry resources would occur.